Hamlabs/ArcticTracker-ESP32/README.md

 Arctic Tracker (v.1) prototype which used a Teensy 3 MCU module and a ESP-8266 module (with NodeMCU).

-See also the [Polaric Server project](https://github.com/PolaricServer). http://www.hamlabs.no has has much info about this project but the website is unfortunately down.
+See also the [Polaric Server project](https://github.com/PolaricServer).

 [Documentation](https://doc.arctictracker.no) website.